SecureStrux/Guides/README.md

 ---

 #### Create the Directory Structure
-By default, PhotonOS uses the `.ssh/authorized_keys` file to store the [public keys](https://www.ssh.com/academy/ssh/authorized-key) used to grant user login access.
+By default, PhotonOS stores the [public keys](https://www.ssh.com/academy/ssh/authorized-key) used to grant login access in the `.ssh/authorized_keys` file.

 #### Create the Key Pair